GuoLabUCSD/SINE/README.md

 		-i
 			New line separated list of junctions of interest to evaluate -b
-			Path to a Directory containing BAM files for the samples of interest and STAR's SJ.tab.out files -n
+			Path to a Directory containing BAM files for the tumor samples of interest and STAR's SJ.tab.out files -w
+     			Path to a Directory containing BAM files for the normal samples and STAR's SJ.tab.out files -n
 			Prefix to what the output files should be named
 		-o
 			Output Directory to store files
 		-p
 			Path to the Neoantigen_Pipeline Directory
+   		-m
+     			Data is from a mouse genome [Optional]

 ### Output:
 		{Sample_Name}_junctions.tsv: